csterling/type-registry/README.md

 # type-registry
-Static registration of types in Rust
+Static registration of types in Rust.